2.3 Alternative Disclosure Requirements

 - Quarterly reports — Since quarterly reports only include disclosure of income statement information for the most recent year-to-date interim period, prior periods do not have to be retrospectively adjusted.
 However, since quarterly reports require disclosure of balance sheet information as of the most recent interim period-end and the most recent year-end, a registrant may need to retrospectively adjust the most recent year-end balances.

-- Registration statements for guaranteed securities — Since registration statements require the disclosure of (1) balance sheet information as of the end of the most recently completed fiscal year-end and interim period and (2) income statement information for the most recently completed year and the current year-to-date interim period, the year-end balance sheet information and annual income statement information may need to be retrospectively adjusted.
+- Registration statements for guaranteed debt securities — Since registration statements require the disclosure of (1) balance sheet information as of the end of the most recently completed fiscal year-end and interim period and (2) income statement information for the most recently completed year and the current year-to-date interim period, the year-end balance sheet information and annual income statement information may need to be retrospectively adjusted.

 2.3.2.4.1 Retrospective Changes Affecting the Registrant’s Financial Statements